 St. Paul’s is located on the bluff in the Uptown district of Port Townsend, across from the historic Bell Tower.
 A short distance from the bluff is the heart of Downtown.
 The area surrounding the church remains primarily residential, but includes several other churches and is three blocks from Lawrence Street, the hub of the small Uptown business district.
-St. Paul’s is the oldest church in Port Townsend and is on the Historic Tour route.
+St. Paul’s church building, the oldest in Port Townsend, is on the Historic Tour route.
 The Church is generally open to visit Monday through Thursday from 9:00 a.m. to 12:00.

 Beginning in 1861, Alfred Tucker and a shipwright, Sam Brooks, built the “carpenter gothic” style church on donated land.
 During the four year construction, lay readers and visiting clergy continued conducting services in the courthouse.
 St. Paul’s was the third Episcopal congregation in the state of Washington and the first to build its own building, which makes St. Paul’s the oldest Episcopal church building in continuous use in the state.